ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 If there are multiple errors, the compiler can report any non-empty subset of them.

-Here are some examples of Boa programs:
+Here are some examples of Boa programs.
+In the "Abstract Syntax" parts, we assume that the program has appropriate `use` statements to avoid the `Expr::` and other prefixes in order to write the examples compactly.

 #### Example 1